 11. After you press Save, the job will be Scheduled and Updates will run at the selected time.

-12. It is advisable to Schedule Maintenance Mode to start prior to updating and turn it off again after the updating has finished in case services are restarted in the course of the Updates.
+12. It is advisable to Schedule Maintenance Mode to start before updating and turn it off again after the updating has finished in case services are restarted in the course of the Updates.

 13. If a restart needs to be done (i.e. if you are installing critical Updates) then this should be scheduled to happen within your Maintenance Mode window as well.

-If you’re planning to schedule the report to be sent out within 24 hours of the patch job, it is recommended to setup another scheduled job before this to run Windows update scan on these devices.
+If you’re planning to schedule the report to be sent out within 24 hours of the patch job, it is recommended to set up another scheduled job before this to run the Windows update scan on these devices.
 This is to ensure the report is completely accurate with what patches have been installed/are still available.

 Note that you need to specify which Devices you would like this Report to cover (using Device Filter) and the recipient of the Report (with Recipient Email).Example below:

-6.0 Other Reports - in lieu of the Patch Summary
+7.0 Other Reports - instead of the Patch Summary

 Patch Management - This Report is useful for displaying missing Updates for selected Devices and Clients.